Johnsen-Rahbek Capstan Clutch: A High Torque Electrostatic Clutch: INTRODUCTION

 In this paper we:

-\begin{itemize} \item Design and fabricate a JR-effect driven, multi-wrap capstan clutch that can generate 7.1~N·m of holding torque and the highest specific shear stress in the literature, \item Report the first unfilled polymer, polybenzimidazole (PBI), to exhibit the JR effect, \item Develop and validate a model for electrostatic capstan clutches and analyze the design space, \item Experimentally demonstrate the advantage of JRCC designs over planar designs, and \item Evaluate the effect of band thickness, surface finish, and wrap angle on clutch efficiency and holding torque.
+\begin{itemize} \item Design and fabricate a JR-effect driven, multi-wrap capstan clutch that can generate 7.1~N·m of holding torque and the highest specific shear stress in the literature, \item Demonstrate the first unfilled polymer, polybenzimidazole (PBI), to exhibit the JR effect, \item Develop and validate a model for electrostatic capstan clutches and analyze the design space, \item Experimentally quantify the advantage of JRCC designs over planar designs, and \item Explore the effect of band thickness, surface finish, and wrap angle on clutch efficiency and holding torque.

 \end{itemize}